Peppered Moth

 Characteristics | Come in white and black |

-The peppered moth is a moth that flies between May and August.
+The peppered moth is a nocturnal butterfly.
+It flies between May and August.
 Its caterpillars can be found from August.
-They pupate in October and then spend the winter under the ground.
+It pupates in October and then spends the winter buried in leaf litter or soil.
 The peppered moth’s habitat is made up of woods, meadows, gardens and parks.

 Peppered moths are white with black sprinkles.
 But some are completely black.
 The ones that are best at hiding from their predators survive.
 This is called natural selection.
 Many animals use camouflage as one of their defense mechanisms, or even their only defense.